-If MaxPowerOutput is missing from any PVSystem, CollectorArea is required on every PVSystem and the system capacity is not known.
+If NumberOfPanels isn't available on every system, the translator will look for CollectorArea on every PVSystem.
 The number of panels is calculated by summing all the collector area, dividing by 17.6 sq.ft., and rounding to the nearest whole number.